-- 11. Baccalaureate and Commencement.
+- 12. Baccalaureate and Commencement.
 Attendance is expected at Baccalaureate and Commencement of candidates who complete degree requirements at the end of spring semester.
-December graduates and anticipated August degree candidates may also take part in the May commencement, but August degree candidates must be within 12 hours of the completion of degree requirements by the time of the May Commencement.
+December graduates of the current academic year and anticipated August degree candidates may also take part in the May commencement, but August degree candidates must be within 12 hours of the completion of degree requirements by the time of the May Commencement.
 August candidates must be in academic good standing for Spring Semester to participate in Commencement.
-Exceptions to the 12-hour requirement may only be made by the Vice President for Academic Affairs. - 12.
+Exceptions to the 12-hour requirement may only be made by the Vice President for Academic Affairs. - 13.
 Financial Obligations.
 Students with unpaid obligations to the College will not be able to receive diplomas and transcripts.